Skip to content

 🏥 Day One — For developers who need Linux for their work

-You're a serious engineer — C++, Rust, Go, Java — and Linux is where your work lives.
+You write software — backend, frontend, data, whatever — and Linux is where it runs.
 You're not trying to become a sysadmin.
-You want to get connected, stay safe, not break anything, and get back to what you actually care about building.
+You need to get connected, stay safe, not break anything, and get back to building.

 Day One gives you exactly what you need and nothing you don't.

-📦⚡🎯 Essentials / Efficiency / Mastery — For the Linux professional
+📦⚡🎯 Essentials / Efficiency / Mastery — For IT professionals getting serious about Linux

-The three tracks take you from core fundamentals to production-grade skills:
+The three tracks take you from command-line fundamentals to production-grade expertise:

 📦 Essentials — The commands and concepts every Linux professional must own cold.
-File permissions, process management, pipes and redirection, grep.
+The filesystem layout, permissions model, user management, process control, pipes and redirection.
 The foundation everything else is built on.

-⚡ Efficiency — The daily-use skills that separate professionals who get things done. systemd, shell scripting, package management, networking basics.
-What you'll use every day.
+⚡ Efficiency — The daily-use tools that separate professionals who get things done: systemd, shell scripting, package management, networking.
+(Coming soon)